ssk090/imshiv-recipe-app/README.md

 # imShiv Recipe Website

 This Recipe Website is made using React.
 If you are bored of eating frozen pizza, then this website is for you.
 It has a search bar where users can search for a recipe.
 The search bar makes API calls from [this](https://developer.edamam.com/edamam-docs-recipe-api "Edaman Website") website.
 It is free, so we can make maximum of 5 requests per minute.
 Moreover, the website shows the picture of the recipe along with calorie count in order to maintain your diet.
+The website is also responsive.

 ## Website